tuphs28/tuphs28.github.io/_projects/interpplanning.md

 ### Acknowledgements

-I am deeply grateful to Stephen Chung, Usman Anwar, Adria Garriga-Alonso and Prof David Krueger for their mentorship in this project.
+This project would not have been possible without the amazing guidance and mentorship I have recieved from Stephen Chung, Usman Anwar, Adria Garriga-Alonso and Prof David Krueger to who I am deeply grateful.